bleachkitty/BleachLua/README.md

 This binding has several advantages:
 * It's simple.
 * It's fast relatively fast.
-* It allows you to trvially call Lua functions, and to trivially bind any compatible C++ function to Lua (i.e. any function with parameters and return types that Lua recognizes).
+* It allows you to trivially call Lua functions, and to trivially bind any compatible C++ function to Lua (i.e. any function with parameters and return types that Lua recognizes).
 * The interface for dealing with tables with very simple and uses C++-like constructs (range-based for loops, structured bindings, etc.)
-* It uses the unmodified Lua core, so you can compile it against any compatible major version.
+* It uses the unmodified Lua core, so you can compile it against any compatible version (see constraints below).

 Constraints:
 * You must use a C++ 17 compiler (though I might downgrade to C++ 14 just to allow more compatibility).
-* You must be on Lua 5.2.x or Lua 5.3.x.
-Earlier versions are not supported, nor is Lua 5.4 supported.
+* It works and is tested on Lua 5.3.x.
+I might still work on Lua 5.2.x if you set the appropriate setting in LuaConfig.h, but I haven't tested it.
+Lua 5.2 support will be removed in a future iteration.
+Earlier versions are not supported, nor is Lua 5.4 supported (yet).

 One big note: I am primarily a game developer, not an open-source library creator.
 This code is provided as-is.
 No effort has been made to get this to work on other platforms or compilers, but it *should* be fine.
 I will continue to update it with features and bug fixes, but probably won't create a fancy CMAKE script or anything.
 If you want to do that, go for it.  :)  Feel free to submit a pull request if you like and I'll integrate it in.